 The Company's initial minority investment in IWS was made in 2019, and consisted of total consideration of \$25,000.
 The investment consisted of initial cash consideration of \$10,000 and \$15,000 payable in three separate \$5,000 put options, exercisable at IWS' discretion for a period of up to three years.
-The first \$5,000 put obligation was exercised in the first quarter of 2020, while the second and third were exercised during the second and third quarters respectively of 2021 to fund IWS' recent growth.
+The first \$5,000 put obligation was exercised in the first quarter of 2020, while the second and third were exercised during the second and fourth quarters of 2021.